phil-l-brockwell/banking_application/README.md

 An exercise in Object Oriented Programming, worked on at the Greenwich School of Management, Software Development Coursework.

 # So Far...
-* Added Account super class, holder class and transaction class
-* Added all account sub classes
+* Now has all functionality of original program
-* Used rspec to test most functionality; 32 tests passing
+* Used rspec to test most functionality; 100 tests passing
+* Added Gemfile with Rspec, Timecop and Rufus
+* Added message classes: Error/Success.
+* Added Boundary class

 # Next...
+* More thorough testing
-* Complete controller class
+* Refactor controller testing
+* Add overdraft facilities
-* Add Command line interface
+* Add Loan facilities
+* Add Web UI using Sinatra and deploy with Heroku